-A single pine tree surrounded by a sea of heather creates a strong contrast.
-It’s a great sight, even in spring, when heather fields are not in their prime.
+A single pine tree in a sea of heather creates a strong contrast.
+It’s a great sight, even in spring, when the shrubs are not in their prime.

 Heather fields, little lakes, forest, and blue skies: great ingredients for a hike around the Renderklippen, a nature reserve in the Netherlands.

 Trees with young leaves display a range of colours.

 The magnolia has been my favourite flowering tree since childhood.
 Last weekend I visited the Botanic Garden in Oxford for the first time and was lucky enough to catch the magnolia while the sun was shining.

 The Prunus trees in front of our house and along the river Thames are in full bloom this week.

 Beachy Head is famous for its white chalk cliffs extending over 150 meters above sea level.
 They are beautiful, and deadly.
 Crosses near the cliff edge remind visitors of that fact.